Broad Street Chew Valley

 www.u3a.org.uk (national) www.chewvalleyu3a.org.uk (local)

-Chew Valley U3A has a monthly meeting on the third Monday of the month at Ubley village hall.
-The meeting starts at 10am with
+Chew Valley U3A has a monthly meeting on the third Monday of the month at Ubley Parish Hall.
+The meeting starts at 10am with refreshments.
+Notices are given out at 10.30 and the Speaker begins his or her talk at about 10.40am.

 Secretary